AngelosPsy/multifear/README.md

 #> #   data_used <list>
 ```

-Let’s go through each column separetely
+Let’s go through each column separately

   - x : is the effect that you are testing.
 For example, the cs means
     that you are testing cs differences. cs:time the cs X time
     interaction is tested.
 Be careful: when testing interactions, we
     only report the highest order interaction.
 That means that if you
-    have a cs x time interaciton, you do not get the results of the cs
+    have a cs x time interaction, you do not get the results of the cs
     or the time main effect.

   - y: the dependent variable.
 In the example this is the *scr*